ThKrypt/QualCoder/01-Introduction.md

 ### Install and running for 2.6 and higher releases on Ubuntu/Debian distros (maybe Fedora/RHEL - to be tested)

+Install these modules from the termnal

+`sudo apt install python3-lxml python3-ply python3-six python3-pdfminer python3-chardet python3-qt5 python3-pillow`

+On some Linux versions you will need to install pip

+`sudo apt install python3-pip`

+You also need to run this command from the terminal:

+`sudo python3 -m pip install pdfminer.six openpyxl ebooklib`

-Open the terminal.
-Install QualCoder by moving to the QualCoder-Master folder or the release folder, e.g. QualCoder-2.6 and running:
+Install QualCoder by moving to the QualCoder-Master folder or the release folder, e.g. QualCoder-2.6:

 `sudo python3 setup.py install`